 Step 3 – Review by management

-Decide within the business who will make the final process documentation approvals.
+Decide within the business who will make the final process of documentation approvals.
 If necessary, have a group meeting to discuss the process with all relevant parties.

 Step 4 – Make additional improvements based on feedback

 Based on the feedback from other team members and management, make any recommended changes and update the documentation.
 If you have made videos or screencasts, avoid re-recording if possible by adding supporting notes if further clarification is needed

 Step 5 – Perform the final test

 The final test of the process is to teach the process to someone who is not familiar with the process.
 Any misunderstanding or missing parts will come to light while teaching.
-Use the training technique of:
+Use the training technique:

 Step 6 – Get approval to publish

 Once all the changes and improvements have been made to the process, it’s time to get the final approval from management.
 Now the process is ready to be published in your Business Operating Systems/Operations Manual/Intranet.